Network Acceptable Use Policy

-St Mary’s and Newman Colleges recognise the importance of demonstrating respect for the dignity of each person and creating an environment where a sense of belonging for all is experienced.
+St Mary’s and Newman College’s recognise the importance of demonstrating respect for the dignity of each person and creating an environment where a sense of belonging for all is experienced.
 These aspirations are central to the wellbeing of members of our community.

 The following principles pertain to any member or guest of the community using the service.

 1.1.
 You must ensure that every device is appropriately protected against use by anyone other than yourself and that its operation follows the principles of this policy.

 1.2.
 Every computer or device connected to the Network must only use the configuration setting assigned to it by the St Mary’s Newman Academic Centre (“centre”) network.
 This includes a unique IP address and a network mask.
 These settings are provided automatically by the centre’s DHCP server.
 Under no circumstances must an IP address other than the one issued for that computer be used with that computer, not even for a brief test.

 1.3.
 You must not configure your IP address manually.
 Every computer or device must be set to obtain an IP address automatically from the centre’s DHCP server.